Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 When you meditate, you focus on the present, away from the worries of the future and from your painful experiences in the past.
 You are not bothered by negative emotions.
 You feel calm and a sense of well-being begins to grow in you.

-Some of the wonderful effects of meditation on sleep have to do with the biochemical processes that occur in your body while you meditate.
-Meditation causes your body to release endorphins, which produces a feeling of well-being.
+Some of the wonderful effects of daily meditation on sleep have to do with the biochemical processes that occur in your body while you meditate.
+Daily meditation causes your body to release endorphins, which produces a feeling of well-being.
 It also increases the production of melatonin, a hormone responsible for giving you a restful sleep.

 If anxiety attacks make you sleepless, meditation can also help you.
 It increases your body’s production of gamma-aminobutyric acid (GABA) which helps stabilize mood and relieve anxiety.